Clever/clever-php/README.md

 $demo_sections = $demo_district->sections();
 ```

-The same patterns apply to other Clever objects (CleverSchool, CleverStudent, CleverSection, CleverTeacher, and CleverEvent).
+The same patterns apply to other Clever objects (CleverSchool, CleverStudent, CleverSection, CleverTeacher, CleverSchoolAdmin, and CleverEvent).
 Here's an example that gets information about a teacher, all the sections they teach, the school they belong to, and the students they teach:

 ```php
 $teacher = CleverTeacher::retrieve("4fee004dca2e43cf270007d5");